Thermoregulation: Endothermy

 An endotherm is an animal that regulates its own body temperature, typically by keeping it at a constant level.
 To regulate body temperature, an organism may need to prevent heat gains in arid environments.
 Evaporation of water, either across respiratory surfaces or across the skin in those animals possessing sweat glands, helps in cooling body temperature to within the organism's tolerance range.
-Animals with a body covered by fur have limited ability to sweat, relying heavily on panting to increase evaporation of water across the moist surfaces of the lungs and the tongue and mouth.
-Mammals like cats, dogs and pigs, rely on panting or other means for thermal regulation and have sweat glands only in foot pads and snout.
+Animals with a body covered by fur have a limited ability to sweat, relying heavily on panting to increase evaporation of water across the moist surfaces of the lungs and the tongue and mouth.
+Mammals like cats, dogs, and pigs rely on panting or other means for thermal regulation and have sweat glands only in their foot pads and snouts.
 The sweat produced on pads of paws and on palms and soles mostly serves to increase friction and enhance grip.
 Birds also counteract overheating by gular fluttering, or rapid vibrations of the gular (throat) skin.
-Down feathers trap warm air acting as excellent insulators just as hair in mammals acts as a good insulator.
+Down feathers trap warm air, acting as an excellent insulator just as hair in mammals acts as a good insulator.
 Mammalian skin is much thicker than that of birds and often has a continuous layer of insulating fat beneath the dermis.
-In marine mammals, such as whales, or animals that live in very cold regions, such as the polar bears, this is called blubber.
-Dense coats found in desert endotherms also aid in preventing heat gain such as in the case of the camels.
+In marine mammals, such as whales, or animals that live in very cold regions, such as polar bears, this is called blubber.
+Dense coats found in desert endotherms also aid in preventing heat gain, such as in the case of camels.

 A cold weather strategy is to temporarily decrease metabolic rate, decreasing the temperature difference between the animal and the air and thereby minimizing heat loss.
 Furthermore, having a lower metabolic rate is less energetically expensive.
 Many animals survive cold frosty nights through torpor, a short-term temporary drop in body temperature.
 Organisms, when presented with the problem of regulating body temperature, have not only behavioural, physiological, and structural adaptations but also a feedback system to trigger these adaptations to regulate temperature accordingly.
 The main features of this system are stimulus, receptor, modulator, effector and then the feedback of the newly adjusted temperature to the stimulus.
 This cyclical process aids in homeostasis.